kt81/.dotfiles/README.md

 Overview
 --------

-This repository is intended to be a starter kit to setup development environment.
+This repository is intended to be used as a starting point for setting up a development host with my favorite flavors.

-Target environment:
+### Target environment

 - Windows (10 / 11)
 - macOS (Big Sur / Monterey)
 - Linux (Ubuntu 22.04 with WSL / Other debian family systems (not tested))

-Will do:
+### Will do

 - Install 3rd party package manager (Homebrew for mac / Chocolatey for windows)
 - Install newer version of PowerShell (pwsh) on ANY SYSTEM